autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-interpretability.md

 In this tutorial, we will explain how to automatically use interpretable models powered by integration with [🔍 the imodels package](https://github.com/csinva/imodels).
 This allows for automatically learning models based on rules which are extremely concise and can be useful for (1) understanding data or (2) building a transparent predictive model.

-Being by loading in data to predict.
+Begin by loading in data to predict.
 Note: interpretable rule-based modeling is currently only supported for binary classification.

 ```{.python .input}
 from autogluon.tabular import TabularDataset, TabularPredictor